 Difference between Fundamental Rights and Constitutional Rights

-Difference between Fundamental Rights, Legal Rights and Constitutional Rights?
+Difference between Fundamental Rights, Constitutional Rights and Legal Rights?

+In this article we will e discussing the Difference between Fundamental Rights, Constitutional Rights and Legal Rights.
 Rights are some conditions of an individual’s social life, without the rights, no people can live their life.
-The major objective of a state behind emphasize rights is to improve the welfare of the people and to protect the conditions in which the advancement of a state’s character.
-Citizens of any country are entitled to […]
+The major objective of a state behind emphasize rights is to improve the welfare of the people and to protect […]

 Continue Reading